badwolfgirl/Frontend-Nanodegree-Arcade-Game/README.md

 ##Description

 Simple JavaScript based Frogger game.
-Follow the prompts to choose your hero and learn the rules, and then enjoy the game!
+Choose your hero and get to the water to gain 10 points.
+Avoid the bugs and rocks, or you will lose points.

-##Installation and Run
+##Installation

 Visit my Github page (https://github.com/badwolfgirl/frontend-nanodegree-arcade-game) and download the zip file.
 Extract the zip to a local folder of your choice.

+##How to Run

-If you would like to play, simply open up the index.html file into a prefered browser.
+If you would like to play, simply open up the folder and open the index.html file into a prefered browser.
+Follow the browser prompts to choose your hero and learn the rules.
+Enjoy the game!

 ##License